axfcampos/dotfiles/README.md

 dotfiles
 ========

+**I no longer use these configs.
+Current setup at: https://github.com/axfcampos/.terminal.configs**

 This is a basic setup configuration for [vim](http://www.vim.org/), [tmux](http://tmux.sourceforge.net/) and [zsh](http://www.zsh.org/).

 Requires all three of the above to be previously installed.